-The Turnkey Marketing and Promotion option offers a streamlined application for common FMPP marketing and promotion activities.
+The Turnkey Marketing and Promotion option offers a streamlined application for common FMPP marketing and promotion activities that support direct producer-to-consumer market opportunities for local and regional foods.
+Turnkey applications must clearly demonstrate benefits to farmers and ranchers.
 Applicants must select between pre-defined activities and may not propose other activities under this project type.
 Doing so will disqualify the application from consideration.